ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Scrape Classification</h3>
-                <div class="description-text">As a CMS/GraphQL user, I can create a job that invokes an Automation engine to scrape a website and process the content for either topic extraction or content classification (or both!)</div>
+                <div class="description-text">This flow engine scrapes a website and processes the content for either topic extraction or content classification (or both!).                        </div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/scrape-classification"> BUILD IT!</a>
             <div class="bounty-number">$300</div>